liweiyap/CountingGitHubCommits/README.md

 ## Methods

-The main program in [`main.py`](https://github.com/liweiyap/SortingGitHubReposByCommits/blob/master/main.py) **must** take 3 arguments from the command line:
+The main program in [`main.py`](https://github.com/liweiyap/SortingGitHubReposByCommits/blob/master/main.py) takes 2 arguments from the command line:
-* `your_username`: the GitHub username of the user whose commits you want to count and sort by repository.
+* `your_username` **(mandatory)**: the GitHub username of the user whose commits you want to count and sort by repository.
-* `my_username`: your own GitHub username.
-* `my_password`: your own GitHub password.
+* `my_token` **(optional but recommended)**: your own GitHub personal access token.

-The latter two arguments are there only as a precaution; in case too many requests have been made for information from the GitHub API in the past hour, GitHub will return the following error message: `API rate limit exceeded`.
-To circumvent this, we can use a simple digest authentication of our requests by providing our own GitHub username and password.
+The latter argument is there only as a precaution; in case too many requests have been made for information from the GitHub API in the past hour, GitHub will return the following error message: `API rate limit exceeded`.
+To circumvent this, we can use a simple digest authentication of our requests by providing our own GitHub personal access token.
 This is because [authenticated requests have a higher hourly rate limit](https://developer.github.com/v3/#rate-limiting).

 ## Python Dependencies